Skip navigation

 The best place to live and work

-Lady smiling in front of an ambulance.
+paramedic and emt smiling in front of ambulance vehicle

 Happiness – Northern towns dominate the polls for happiness across the board, whether it’s the higher standard of living, more to do, cheaper housing or friendlier neighbours.